Heart-healthy diet: 8 steps to prevent heart disease

 See more In-depth

-- Nutrition for everyone: Using fruits and vegetables to manage your weight.
-Centers for Disease Control and Prevention. http://www.cdc.gov/nccdphp/dnpa/nutrition/pdf/CDC_5-A-Day.pdf.
+- How to use fruits and vegetables to help manage your weight.
+Centers for Disease Control and Prevention. https://www.cdc.gov/healthyweight/healthy_eating/fruits_vegetables.html.
 Accessed Feb.
-7, 2012.
+6, 2021.